mrodozov/opencloud/docs/adr/groupware/0006-webui-api.md

 * does not support multiple accounts per user
   * would require the addition of an account parameter, as a query parameter or as part of the path, which would make every URL in the API incompatible with Microsoft Graph
 * more implementation effort than JMAP
+* the JMAP RFCs already provides a data model, and we would end up converting between them all the time, with incompatibilities (Graph has attributes JMAP doesn't, and the other way around)
-* possibly (probably?) more implementation effort than a custom REST API
+* possibly (probably?) more implementation effort than a custom REST API, due to its complexity

 #### Decision Drivers

 * UI Driven
   * TODO the OpenCloud Web Team strongly prefers not to use LibreGraph
     * TODO reasons here
+  * one upside is that there is already a client stack for performing LibreGraph operations, which could be reused to some degree for the Groupware APIs as well
+    * it does not amount to all that much code though
 * Economic Awareness
-  * TODO more complexity and more effort
+  * more complexity and more effort as the other options due to the inherent complexity of the specification
+  * a data model is already specified in full, which might save us some time on that front
+    * although probably not really either since the actual data model we will work with on the backend is prescribed by JMAP, and we will only be looking to map attributes betsween JMAP and LibreGraph
+    * the data model is not necessarily thorougly documented either, which will leave room for interpretation, also due to incompatibilities between JMAP and Graph
+    * there will be attributes that are defined in JMAP and that we will receive from Stalwart that will not have a corresponding attribute in Graph (or be a list of values as opposed to a single value), and those will require to either lose some data by squashing it into the Graph data model, or extending the Graph data model which renders us incompatible with it
 * Efficiency
-  * TODO
   * since the API is not tailored to our needs, we are much more likely to end up performing multiple roundtrips for single high level operations
 * Third Party Consumption
-  * TODO
+  * for some of the operations, we could point to the Microsoft Graph documentation, although that would not make for a great experience either, we would probably need to replicate it
+  * our deviations and extensions will have to be maintained just like the other options
+  * LibreGraph doesn't help with API stability either since
+    * we don't implement all of it, and need to document what we implement and what we don't,
+    * won't be compatible either due to modifications (additional parameters, unsupported parameters, different interpretations),
-  * TODO: LibreGraph doesn't help with API stability either since we don't implement all of it, won't be compatible, and will just as equally need to evolve it
+    * and will just as equally need to evolve it as the other options, requiring the documentation of changes as well
+  * will be required to be maintained as a public API
+    * documentation
+    * LTS
+    * versioning

-### JMAP
+### <a id="proscons-jmap"/>JMAP

 [JMAP (JSON Meta Application Protocol)](https://jmap.io/spec.html) is a set of specifications that are codified in RFCs: